mstoutjesdyk/probable-eureka/docs/multispeed-sedveloc.md

     <div class="csl-entry"><span style="font-size: 11px";>Williams, T. L., Gorbet, G. E., &#38; Demeler, B. (2018).
 Multi-speed sedimentation velocity simulations with UltraScan-III. <i>European Biophysics Journal</i>, <i>47</i>(7), 815-823. https://doi.org/10.1007/s00249-018-1308-0</span></div>

-# Fitting Approaches
+# <span style="font-size:20px";>Fitting Approaches</span>

 Fitting SV experimental data acquired at multiple speeds pose a series of challenges when fitting the data.
 These challenges are rotor stretch, shifting radial positions at different speeds, and the lack of acceleration profiles and time-state information.
 Solutions for these issues have been resolved and implemented in UltraScan.

 UltraScan separates each speed step into seperate experimental datasets when collecting multi-speed data.
 Initially, each speed step must be analyzed as a separate experiment.
 The first step in the analysis procedure is to identify the maximum $s$ value.
 The slowest speed step contains the signal from the fastest sedimenting solutes and should therefore be used to determine the upper limit of all speed steps.
 To eliminate time-invariant noise by scan pair subtraction, it is best to use the time-derivative method[^Stafford1992] that is implemented in UltraScan.
 To estimate the upper limit, select a group of scans near the end of the first speed step.
 The point where the $g^{*}(s)$ distribution approaches zero on the high end of the sedimentation coefficient spectrum should represent the upper limit.
 For the lowest $s$ value, it is usually appropriate to set it to 0.5 s, unless otherwise known to be higher.
 Frictional ratio ranges can also be chosen based on prior knowlege of the system's species.

-The data analysis on UltraScan is performed on parallel architectures.[^BrookesDemeler2008] The steps are the same as those outlined in the [Sedimentation Velocity Analysis Flowchart](/sv-flow).
+The data analysis on UltraScan is performed on parallel architectures.[^BrookesDemeler2008] The steps are the same as those outlined in the [Sedimentation Velocity Analysis Flowchart](/robable-eureka/sv-flow).
 Remember that each speed step should be treated initially as a separate analysis, allowing for the use of a different 2DSA grid for each speed step.
 Furthermore, each speed step requires simulation of all the prior speed steps becuase the acceleration history needs to be preserved to obtain the appropriate initial concentration distribution for each modelled solute at the beginning of each speed step.

 [^Stafford1992]: <div class="csl-entry">Stafford, W. F. (1992).
 Boundary analysis in sedimentation transport experiments: A procedure for obtaining sedimentation coefficient distributions using the time derivative of the concentration profile. <i>Analytical Biochemistry</i>, <i>203</i>(2), 295-301. https://doi.org/10.1016/0003-2697(92)90316-Y</div>